 There has been a medical practice at this address for over a historic 120 years.

-Our mission is to provide quality, comprehensive, integrated and holistic care to our patients, to incorporate the values of compassion, integrity, respect and professionalism in all aspects of our work, and to inspire young doctors for a career in general practice.
+We exist to provide high quality medical care to our patients, their families and the local Mitcham Community.
+Our vision is to be a high-performing medical practice with strong leadership guiding our clinical, people and overall business success.
+We incorporate our values of teamwork, professionalism, support, forward-thinking, respect and hardworking in all aspects of our work, and to inspire young doctors for a career in general practice.
 We recognise the doctor-patient relationship as integral to good medical care, respecting each individual’s unique history and social circumstances.

 We are situated south of Cross Road at 140 Belair Road with extended consulting rooms at shop 6/130 Belair Road, just 5kms from the city centre.
 The practice is located conveniently nearby the Mitcham shopping precinct.
 We have allied health services nearby, including a physiotherapy and dental practice, pharmacies, pathology collection centres and a radiology practice.
 There is ample on-street parking along George Street, accessed via Devonshire Street.

 Our practice atmosphere is warm and friendly in recently refurbished surroundings.
 We pride ourselves on a modern, up-to date, fully computerised clinic with an emphasis on traditional family medicine.
-Our waiting rooms are comfortably air-conditioned, and we provide cooled spring water and magazines for you to enjoy as well as an extensive range of information brochures.
-We have children’s toys, puzzles and books to keep the younger patients occupied.
-There is wheelchair access to the main building at 140 and ramp access can be arranged at shop 6/130 Belair Road.
+Our waiting rooms are comfortably air-conditioned, and we provide cooled spring water to enjoy.
+There is wheelchair access to the main building at 140 and ramp access can be arranged at Shop 6/130 Belair Road.

 Providing Continuity of Care

 In an attempt to provide the best continuity of care for our patients the clinic is organised into four units, each comprising two doctors.
 One member of each unit, or a covering doctor, is usually available during office hours.